 The technical unknowns around the device were addressed by first running lab experiments.
 During these experiments we were able to produce 3-D flow and continuous flow from longitudinal segment to segment.
 This led to us pursuing field testing.

 We currently have four test installations, one at Fr.
 Tolton Catholic High School, two at Rock Bridge Memorial State Park, and one at Shaw Nature Reserve, an extension of the Missouri Botanical Garden.
-Soil moisture sensors are installed around all of these sites to allow us to collect data on how soil moisture, and thus water, is changing and moving around a site.
+Soil moisture sensors are installed around all of the sites to allow us to collect data on how soil moisture, and thus water, is changing and moving around a site.

 We are continuing to collect and analyze data from our installations and have begun the process of modeling how the device works.